|Get Atlanta BeltLine updates right in your inbox!|

 Where Atlanta Comes Together.
 Learn more

 Atlanta BeltLine Partnership Staff & Board

 Atlanta BeltLine Partnership Staff

 The Atlanta BeltLine Partnership staff is a dedicated team working to raise awareness and funding for the Atlanta BeltLine project.
 The Atlanta BeltLine Partnership staff works closely with Atlanta BeltLine, Inc. the City of Atlanta, and Partner organizations to make the Atlanta BeltLine vision a reality.

-Rob Brawner serves as Program Director for the Atlanta BeltLine Partnership.
-As Program Director, Rob guides the Partnership’s efforts to cultivate broad-based support for the Atlanta BeltLine, generate private sector investment in the project, and address the social and economic impacts resulting from its development.
+Rob Brawner serves as Deputy Executive Director for the Atlanta BeltLine Partnership, guiding the Partnership’s efforts to cultivate broad-based support for the Atlanta BeltLine, generate private sector investment in the project, and address the social and economic impacts resulting from its development.